chrisdavis2110/meshcore-coverage-map/server/README.md

 Where:
 - `CENTER_POS` - Center point in "lat,lon" format
 - `MAX_DISTANCE_MILES` - Maximum distance in miles from center (set to 0 to disable)

+See `ENV_CONFIG.md` for more details on configuration options.

 ## Troubleshooting